C. C. N. Barron: Parliamentary career

 When Barron reached his fifties his health meant that he was unable to take as many turns reporting debates, concentrating instead on editing the work of other reporters.
-This created some friction among his staff and in 1895 Barron was criticized in the House by Premier Richard Seddon because of complaints about the length of time it was taking for debates to be published.
+This created some friction among his staff and, in 1895, Barron was criticized in the House by Premier Richard Seddon due to complaints about the length of time it was taking for debates to be published.
 The Reporting Debates and Printing Committee undertook a thorough review of the Hansard staffing.
 William Steward, speaking on behalf of the Committee reported to the House that Barron was "thoroughly competent to retain charge, and has the confidence and esteem of the reporters... discharging his duties with perfect efficiency, not merely as reporter, but as editor of Hansard for the last three or four years."

 Despite retaining the confidence of the Reporting Debates and Printing Committee, Barron was forced by the Seddon government to retire in June 1896.
 Seddon refused Barron the pension normally available to civil servants on the grounds that, as an officer of Parliament, he was not eligible.
 Barron petitioned Parliament and, after considerable debate, he was eventually awarded 1,500 pounds (2.5 years' salary) as compensation for loss of office.

 Other interests

-During the late 1860s Barren served with the Wellington Rifle Volunteers of the Wellington Miitia, where he earned the rank of ensign and was a marksman.
+During the late 1860s Barren served with the Wellington Rifle Volunteers of the Wellington Militia, where he earned the rank of ensign and was a marksman.

 In 1886 Barron became a founding member of the Council of New Zealand Shorthand Writers' Association.

 In 1887 Barron was part of a small group (that included Charles Abraham the Bishop of Wellington, Isaac Featherston the Superintendent of Wellington, Coutts Crawford, Jonas Woodward, Robert Hart, Charles Johnson Pharazyn and his sons Robert and Charles) who drew up the Rules of the New Zealand Society, Reconstituted, November 1867.
 This group became the Wellington Philosophical Society, a branch of the Royal Society of New Zealand.

 Barron and his wife were life members of the Thorndon Tennis Club.

 Barron's grandson John Netterville Barron (1911–1992) was an eminent plastic surgeon who performed reconstructive surgery on servicemen during World War II and after the war worked with Harold Gillies at Park Prewett Hospital.

 The Barron family lived in Hobson Street Thorndon for many years, before building a house at 187 Thorndon Quay.